 Chef David is a Spanish import—born in Madrid and raised on the soulful and rustic food prepared by his grandmother.
-Chef Huertas devoted his life to the cuisine of his homeland, and for the last 15 years he has applied his formidable energies to sharing this treasure-trove of unique flavors and traditional recipies to “Santa Fesinos” and traveling visitors.
+Chef Huertas devoted his life to the cuisine of his homeland, and for the last 15 years he has applied his formidable energies to sharing this treasure-trove of unique flavors and traditional recipes to “Santa Fesinos” and traveling visitors.
 “I live with the philosophy that good food made really well is delightful to anybody, anywhere,” he says.
 “I always cook with feeling.
 It’s way beyond simple chemistry.
 When you cook with love, you’re immersed in the process itself and not guided by anything other than how it feels.”

 As a child, David grew up traveling the world with his parents, tasting a variety of foods in foreign countries.
 From frog at tiny roadside stand in the Andes to floating restaurants in Hong Kong, he was exposed to a vast array of exotic dishes.
 When it came time to enroll in college, he wanted to experience living in the United States.
-Following in his father, he enrolled as an economics major and was predestined to a long a rewarding career in finance.
+Following in his father’s footsteps, he enrolled as an economics major and was predestined to a long and rewarding career in finance.

 After graduating from Kenyon, David went to Cleveland.
 Leaving the world of finance behind him, he began looking for work as a Chef.
-He got a job his first opportunity at Sausalito, an Italian Mediterranean restaurant.
+He got his first opportunity at Sausalito, an Italian Mediterranean restaurant.
 He helped the owner open a second restaurant, Players.
 When offered the opportunity to open a third, and much larger restaurant, David felt torn.
 Though he enjoyed the quick rise in his new career, he also felt that it wasn’t just about turning tickets and making money.
 He was in love with cooking, and wanted to deepen this relationship.
 Eventually he declined the offer and instead enrolled in the Culinary Institute of America.

 Upon graduation from the CIA, he was offered a dream job.
 He was contracted by a Venezuelan company to open a series of restaurants in South American capital cities.
 But right before he was to begin working, his grandfather passed, and David joined his family for a time here in Santa Fe.
 Shortly after arriving in New Mexico, the Venezuelan economy collapsed, and the position evaporated.
 David stayed in Santa Fe.
 He went to work in a series of acclaimed Santa Fe restaurants, honing his skills as a mercenary chef.
 He worked at The Bishop’s Lodge, the Italian eatery La Traviata, SantaCafe, where he briefly worked with celebrated chef Ming Tsai, and then he helped to launch the Double A Restaurant.

 “This is a small restaurant that has a very definite personality and characteristic,” David says.
 “Like a great Jamon, a fine wine, or a perfectly aged cheese, a great restaurant improves with time.
-After 15 years, I feel like we are just hitting our stride.”
+After 20 years, I feel like we are just hitting our stride.”